tcmb/feefi/README.md

 # FeeFi the Feed Filter.
-Discover inspiring rides by filtering your Strava Feed by
+Discover inspiring rides or runs by filtering your Strava Feed by
 - minimum and maximum length
 - distance from home (or any other location)